Skip to main content

 Graduation Photography

 In addition, photography vendor GradImages will use Marching Order Cards to send commencement ceremony photo proofs taken of graduates to their App State email.
+Proofs will be sent approximately 3-7 business days following the ceremony.
 To opt out of receiving proofs, graduates should cross through their email and mailing address on the card.

 Personal Belongings